[Last updated: 1 February 2026, unless otherwise noted]

 Market capitalization; working capital

-A company must have a market capitalization of at least US$10 million.
-In addition, the issuer must satisfy the DFSA that it (together with its subsidiaries) has sufficient working capital available for its present requirements, a minimum period of 12 months from the date of listing.
+A company must have a market capitalization of at least US$250 million, unless it is an SME listed on Nasdaq Dubai's growth market or a bespoke waiver of that requirement has been agreed.
+In addition, the issuer must satisfy the DFSA that it (together with its subsidiaries) has sufficient working capital available for its present requirements, interpreted by DFSA guidance to mean a minimum period of 12 months from the date of listing.

 Free float